vesche/um.wtf/index.md

 ![me](me.jpg)

 My name is Austin Jackson, but you can call me vesche.
 This is my cozy internet home, glad you're here.
-I am currently working as a Security Engineer & Software Developer on an incident response team in Maryland.
+I am currently working as a Software Engineer at [Swimlane](https://swimlane.com/).
 I spend a lot of my time fiddling around with computers because it's what I'm most passionate about.

 Primarily, I'm interested in:
 * Computer security